The Story Of Hansel & Gretel

 Hansel and Gretel gathered the sticks.

 Hansel and Gretel sat eating bread by the crackling fire.
 The crust had become a little stale in Gretel’s pocket, but they were too hungry to notice.
-After wolfing down their bread they quickly grew tired and fell asleep.
+After wolfing down their bread they quickly grew tired and fell fast asleep.

 In fact, they fell into such a deep sleep that they did not notice the hours passing.